ivucica/glict/trunk/glict/readme.txt

 If you use GLICT, you should make it a priority to contact us!
 We need to know how many people use it, so that we know if we can do critical API changes.

-\image html demoshot.jpg "GLICT in action; the UI in background is normal, the  one in front demonstrates transformations" width=50
+\image html demoshot.jpg "GLICT in action; the UI in background is normal, the  one in front demonstrates transformations.
+Note this is a very very old version." width=50

 \code
-    GLICT - Graphics Library Interface Creation Toolkit Copyright (C) 2006 OBJECT Networks
+    GLICT - Graphics Library Interface Creation Toolkit Copyright (C) 2006-2008 Ivan Vucica

     This library is free software; you can redistribute it and/or modify it under the terms of the GNU Library General Public